CDCgov/data-exchange-routing/fns-routing/fn-ingestion-router/README.md

-# Router Function for the HL7 Pipeline
+# Router Function for the DEX Pipeline

 This service receives HL7 and CSV data uploaded from various programs and sources and reroutes them to DEX pipeline ingress container.